NTU-ToolmenLab/LabServer/README.md

 You can add `help.html` in `labboxmain/labboxmain/templates/`

+4. Add more node
+Group 0,1,2 can access this node
+`kubectl label nodes lab304-server2 labboxgroup=0-1-2 --overwrite`

-4. If any emergency happened
+5. If any emergency happened
 ```
-kubectl exec -it labboxmain-6599f4b74c-z5jcx flask stop --node=all
+kubectl exec -it labboxmain-6599f4b74c-z5jcx flask stop --server=all
 ```

 ### VNC